Together TV: 2016

 In January, the channel was the first broadcaster to show the series Walks Around Britain, which was commissioned from the Yorkshire-based Nova Productions.
 Community Channel premiered both season one and two, and screened season three after it was first broadcast on the Made TV network of local channels.

+From the autumn new Crafty Beggars, alongside independent and charity films such as Recovery Street (a Brighton addiction charity), Shadowlight Artists (about disabled artists) and Power of People (about NHS nurses), plus acquired series from Channel 4 and Discovery.
+New charity awareness films included a Hestia campaign against violence against women and films supporting Coops UK, the Leeds Bread Cooperative, the Big Issue and autism awareness.

 In 2016, the channel launched a crowdfunding campaign to help raise £300,000 to keep the channel broadcasting.
 The channel offered ownership shares for £50 or more.
-The campaign raised £367,200 in 47 days – over £67,000 more than their original target.
+The campaign raised £393,000 in 47 days – over £93,000 more than their original target.

 In September 2016 the Community Channel became a Community Benefit Society (FCA: RS007400), and issued shares to its 200+ new owners, and then ran director elections to elect three members to its board.
 The new CBS board met for the first time in November, and included the elected directors alongside media industry and charity directors.
 The Community Channel's charitable status was recognised by HMRC in November 2016.

+As part of Community Shares campaign rewards, short My Brilliant Moments films were produced, the first for Funpact, a teen citizenship programme in west London, with two further films following; the channel also supported the Mirror's Orwell Revisited project in Wigan, Stoke-on-Trent, Manchester, Barnsley and Sheffield.

+In October 2016 the channel moved from Freeview standard definition to Freeview HD, as SD capacity was no longer available; this initially reduced viewing, as SD sets still had a larger household base than HD.
+The channel also moved on Freesat from channel 651 to channel 164, and from the Specialist to the Entertainment category.

+Streaming continued via TV Player and a renewed video-on-demand partnership with BT TV; a new partnership with DailyMotion, and BBC iPlayer partnership ended as the BBC closed its third-party partner programme.